justinherman42/Data_Science_Projects/README.md

       + Part 2 looks into Tuberculosis and other diseases acorss nations
       + Part 3 looks into correlations between food insecurity and government expenditures
     + Regex projects
 + Python projects
-  + Data Pipeline with random forest model for titantic survival Dataset
-      + project is built to be run locally from command prompt
+  + **Data Pipeline with random forest model for titantic survival Dataset** - project is built to be run locally from command prompt
-    + Cloud Vm- tranfers titanic model onto VM
-      + transfers titanic project onto VM and writes/ reads reults from cloud buckets
+  + **Cloud Vm**- tranfers titanic model onto VM and writes/ reads reults from cloud buckets
-    + Developing gym app to track powerlifting workouts
+  + **gym app to track powerlifting workouts**
       + project is incomplete
       + Deals with user_input and records data input locally into both user_files and a master_file

   + Stat projects
     + Poisson distribution experimentation